quantumgardener/dayone-to-obsidian/README.md

 ## Requirements
 * Python 3.x
 * pytz (pip install pytz) for timezone functions
+* Possible Visual Studio Code as your IDE.
+People have reported issues using another IDE.
+I don't know the specifics but think its most likely the need to match properly the version of Python and libraries you are using when running code within the IDE itself.

 ## Optional requirements
 * Obsidian [Icons Plugin](https://github.com/visini/obsidian-icons-plugin) to display calendar marker at start of page heading